 Nepal is a country rich and diverse in nature, geography (60 m to 8848 m), culture, tradition, people, architecture, and resources.
 It is strategically located between two of the biggest economies in the world in China and India.
-The potential is boundless from tourism, cheap skilled human resources, hydroelectricity (merely produces 1/80th times its capacity) and other renewable energy sources, mining, export of handicrafts, herbal products, handmade garments and other products and so on.
-Immense investment opportunities exist in all these sectors, but lack of conducive environment means foreign direct investment is hard to come by and Nepal still remains one of the poorest country in the world.
+The potential is boundless - tourism, cheap skilled human resources, hydroelectricity (merely produces 1/80th times its capacity) and other renewable energy sources, mining, export of handicrafts, herbal products, handmade garments and other products and so on.
+Immense investment opportunities exist in all these sectors, but lack of a conducive environment means foreign direct investment is hard to come by and Nepal still remains one of the poorest countries in the world.

-One of the biggest issues for issues for Nepal is the lack of quality and stable opportunities as many people engage in informal segment of employment which has low earnings, poor working conditions and low productivity.
+One of the biggest issues for Nepal is the lack of quality and stable opportunities as many people engage in an informal segment of employment which has low earnings, poor working conditions and low productivity.
 This pushes people to seek opportunities abroad even though these opportunities are exploitative, abusive, inhuman, and risky.
 Many lose their lives - 726 migrants died abroad in 2013* and this number is ever increasing.

 The export sector in Nepal has continued to be of little of significance to economic growth – contributing very little to GDP so much so that it’s the lowest in South Asia.
 Nepal has been plagued by political instability for decades curtailing the growth and development of the country.

 Illiteracy is one of the other biggest issues plaguing the country.
 High dropout rate of children in primary education is a big concern – students drop out of school for several reasons, one being child labor.
 Child Labor rates are VERY high in Nepal, 11% of boys and 15% of girls aged 5-9 were already in the labor force, and 47.2% of boys and 58.7% of girls aged 10-14*.